 3. Keywords in the URL

 Search engine optimization is a necessary process for any business looking to make money online, and should start the minute you begin building the website.
-SEO needs to be built into the foundation of a website, not as an afterthought a few days from launch.
+SEO needs to be built into the foundation of a website, not as an afterthought a few days before or after launch.
 These tips focused on on-page keyword tips and how to get your website communicating efficiently with the search engines.